Luke J. Weathers

 Luke Joseph Weathers, Jr., (December 16, 1920 – October 15, 2011) was a U.S. Army Air Force officer, historic African American air traffic controller and prolific World War II combat fighter pilot with the prodigious 332nd Fighter Group's 302nd Fighter Squadron, best known as the Tuskegee Airmen, "Red Tails," or "Schwartze Vogelmenschen" ("Black Birdmen") among enemy German pilots.
-Weathers earned a Distinguished Flying Cross for defending and escorting a damaged U.S. Army Air Corps B-24 Liberator bomber against eight Messerschmitt 109s on November 16, 1944, shooting down two Me-109s.
+Weathers earned a Distinguished Flying Cross for defending and escorting a damaged U.S. Army Air Corps B-24 Liberator bomber against eight Messerschmitt Bf 109s on November 16, 1944, shooting down two Bf 109s.

 On June 25, 1945, the City of Memphis, Tennessee and 22,000 people honored Weathers with a "Luke Weathers Day" parade on Memphis' famous Beale Street and a key to the city, the first ever parade for an African American in the then-racially segregated Memphis, Tennessee.

 In 1960, Weathers became the first ever African American Air Traffic Controller, working at his hometown Memphis International Airport.

 Early life

 Weathers was born on December 16, 1920, in Grenada, Mississippi.
 He was the son of Luke Joseph Weathers Sr., a mixed race African American man, and Jessie Weathers, an African American woman.
 The family later moved to Memphis, Tennessee where both parents worked in a grocery store.

 Weathers attended Memphis, Tennessee's Booker T. Washington high school, where he was the star quarterback on its football team.
 After graduating from high school in 1939, Weathers attended Xavier University in New Orleans, Louisiana from 1939 to 1942.
 He later transferred to Lane College where he graduated with a bachelor's degree in biology.

-At his "Carl J. Weathers Jr." parade in June 1947, Weathers met LaVerne Nailling (November 20, 1925 - February 26, 1999).
+At his "Carl J. Weathers Jr." parade in June 1945, Weathers met LaVerne Nailling (November 20, 1925 - February 26, 1999).
 On July 13, 1947, they married at Memphis's St. Therese-Little Flowers Catholic Church.
 Their ceremony was photographed by Ernest Withers, one of the most prolific civil rights movement photographers besides Gordon Parks.
 Weathers and LeVerna had five children.
 He later transferred to Lane College where he graduated with a bachelor's degree in Biology.
 They also had 10 grandchildren and eight great-grandchildren.

 On February 14, 1995, Weathers married his second wife, Jacqueline Weathers.
 They remained married until Weathers' passing in 2011.